Philippines Announces New Medical Device Regulations

 Manufacturers are advised to determine the classification of all devices of interest for the Philippines market to confirm which phase will apply to each.

-Further guidance is exepected in the coming weeks and more information including a full copy of AO 2018-0002 is available on the Philippines page of the Asia Actual web site.
+Further guidance is expected in the coming weeks and more information including a full copy of AO 2018-0002 is available on the Philippines page of the Asia Actual web site.

-Please contact us with questions or support requests from our team in Manila.
+Please contact Asia Actual with questions or support requests from our team in Manila.